cagataygurturk/php-address-book/README.md

 Controllers should return an object implementing **Framework\MVC\ViewModel\ViewModelInterface** object, an array or Response object.

 When it returns **ViewModelInterface** render() method of the ViewModel is sent to users.
-When it returns an array, JSON or XML responses are returned in function of Accept header.
+When it returns an array, JSON or XML responses are returned in function of Acceptheader.
 If it returns Response, this object is returned to the client without modification.

 ### Router ###